- Lena Dunham’s food diary highlights common weight-loss mistakes

 Don’t wait until you have a big problem to ask for help.
 The goal is to prevent a problem from escalating.
-Remember, anyone who truly cares about you will be happy you opened up about what’s going on.
+Remember, anyone who truly cares about you will be happy you opened up.

 Speaking to someone you trust opens a world of possibility.
-Other people can often identify patterns we don’t notice; when you’re at the center of your storm it’s hard to see beyond the next step.
+Other people can often identify patterns we don’t notice; when you’re at the center of your storm it’s hard to see beyond your next choice.
 They can also assist you in getting the help you need.

-Set yourself up for success by aiming to stop binging one less time a week or one less time a month rather than cold turkey.
-I always aimed to make big changes because I wanted to get better fast.
+Set yourself up for success by aiming to stop binging one less time a week, or one less time a month rather than cold turkey.
+I always aimed to make big changes.
+I wanted to get better fast.
 I missed my old life and who I used to be.
 But that just made things worse.
 Trying to get better with the flip of a switch prolonged my illness over 10 years.
 I didn’t get healthy until I focused on little changes.

 Instead of deciding if you loathe her or love her, focus on what can you learn from her.
 Lena Dunham’s food diary offers the chance to reflect on ourselves or the ones we love and find patterns that set us up to fail.

 Build healthy eating and exercise habits.
 A healthy weight will follow.